algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_dispenser_client.DispenserFundResponse.md

 • **amount**: `number`

-The number of microAlgos that was funded.
+The number of µAlgo that was funded.

 #### Defined in